metablaster/WindowsFirewallRuleset/Modules/Ruleset.ProgramInfo/Help/en-US/Get-AllUserProgram.md

 ## INPUTS

 ### None.
-You cannot pipe objects to Get-InstallProperty
+You cannot pipe objects to Get-AllUserProgram

 ## OUTPUTS